karinatian96/TA-Printer-Projects/README.md

 # TA-Printer-Projects

-This program simulates an office hours queue。
+Summary: This program simulates an office hours queue for Teacher Assistant hours for students.

 ## Premise
 1. The probability of receiving a new request every minute is 1/150.
-Since there are 150 probably students in the CS9 class.
+Since there are 150 probably students in the computerscience class.
 If there are more students, then for line 78, the range can be changed from 1 to any other numbers.

 2. The time taken to process each request is randomized between 1 to 30 minutes, which means the time interval for each TA and students will be around 1 minimum and 30 minutes maximum.